NVIDIA-RTX/DirectXShaderCompiler/docs/DXIL.rst

 268 CoopVector_MatMulAdd                                  Vector Matrix Multiply
-269 CoopVector_CopyFrom                                   Perform scalar operation on each element of Cooperative Vector 270 CoopVector_ScalarMulAdd                               Perform scalar operation on each element of Cooperative Vector 271 CoopVector_Min                                        Perform scalar operation on each element of Cooperative Vector 272 CoopVector_Max                                        Perform scalar operation on each element of Cooperative Vector 273 CoopVector_ReadFromIndex                              Read a Coop Vector Element at Index 274 CoopVector_WriteToIndex                               Write a Coop Vector Element at Index 275 CoopVector_Activation                                 Perform scalar operation on each element of Cooperative Vector 276 CoopVector_Clamp                                      Perform scalar operation on each element of Cooperative Vector 277 CoopVector_BitwiseOp                                  Perform bitwise operation on each element of Cooperative Vector 278 CoopVector_ScalarBitwiseOp                            Perform Scalar bitwise operation on each element of Cooperative Vector
+269 CoopVector_CopyFrom                                   Perform scalar operation on each element of Cooperative Vector 270 CoopVector_ScalarMulAdd                               Perform scalar operation on each element of Cooperative Vector 271 CoopVector_ScalarMin                                  Perform scalar operation on each element of Cooperative Vector 272 CoopVector_ScalarMax                                  Perform scalar operation on each element of Cooperative Vector 273 CoopVector_Min                                        Perform componentwise min between Coop Vectors 274 CoopVector_Max                                        Perform componentwise max between Coop Vectors 275 CoopVector_ReadFromIndex                              Read a Coop Vector Element at Index 276 CoopVector_WriteToIndex                               Write a Coop Vector Element at Index 277 CoopVector_Activation                                 Perform scalar operation on each element of Cooperative Vector 278 CoopVector_Clamp                                      Perform scalar operation on each element of Cooperative Vector 279 CoopVector_BitwiseOp                                  Perform bitwise operation on each element of Cooperative Vector 280 CoopVector_ScalarBitwiseOp                            Perform Scalar bitwise operation on each element of Cooperative Vector
-279 CoopVector_BitwiseShift                               Shift left each integer vector by given num of bits 280 CoopVector_Negate                                     Unary Complement
+281 CoopVector_BitwiseShift                               Shift left each integer vector by given num of bits 282 CoopVector_Negate                                     Unary Complement
 === ===================================================== =======================================================================================================================================================================================================================